jmitchell38488/cpp_flappydoom/README.md

 # cpp_flappydoom

 > [!NOTE]
 > This is pre-alpha stage game.
-There may be performance issues when your frame rate drops too low.
+There _are_ bugs.
+There will be performance issues and the game will slow down if you enable vsync or suffer a low framerate.

 I have created my own version of FlappyDOOM in C++, inspired from the YouTube video [Doom styles Flappy Bird in Python][flappy-doom-py].